MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 1. Select **Create**.

 1. On Create Microsoft Defender EASM Resource, select the existing resource group **rg_eastus_soc**.

-    >[!NOTE] If the rg_eastus_soc resource group is not listed, you'll need to create it again, as opening a new lab instance does not preserve previous work.
+    > **Note:** If the rg_eastus_soc resource group is not listed, you'll need to create it again, as opening a new lab instance does not preserve previous work.

 1. In Instance details enter the name **`EASM`**, select **East US** for region.